 11. Fort Sisseton Historic State Park

-Located atop the Coteau des Prairies in the northeast region of South Dakota, 70 miles west of Hartford Beach State Park, Fort Sisseton was first established in the eastern Dakota Territory in the 1860s.
+Fort Sisseton was first established in the eastern Dakota Territory in the 1860s.
+It's located atop the Coteau des Prairies in the northeast region of South Dakota, 70 miles west of Hartford Beach State Park.

 Today, 14 of the original buildings of this frontier army post remain, including officer's quarters, stone barracks, and guard houses.
 Visitors to Fort Sisseton Historical State Park are encouraged to explore the different historic sites on their own or with a group walking tour.